My classroom procedures are introduced early in the year, in the order needed, but none without

 assistance.
 Appropriate use of this time would include writing in

-Writer's Notebooks, silent reading, Reading Journals, cleaning tubs or
+Writer's Notebooks, silent reading, reading sheets, cleaning tubs or

 homework.
 However, this irregularly scheduled period may